-Position Hr/Wk Mo/Yr Job Duties Department Chair (80% release) 32.00 10.00 Chair AG/NR Department duties: scheduling, budget, coordination of faculty, staff, outreach, & administration.
+Department Chair (80% release) 32.00 10.00 Chair AG/NR Department duties: scheduling, budget, coordination of faculty, staff, outreach, & administration.
 Based upon the Department Chair release formula, this position receives 78% release time.
 Each semester the chair farms out 5% of department chair load to each of the 6 program coordinators in the department.
 Thus the chair retains only 48% of the load.
 Dean, Agriculture/Natural Resources 40.00 12.00 Supervising administrator for the Ag/Natural Resources Department, including Shone Farm.
 Fall of 2012 this position was filled by Ganesan Srinivasan.
-In Spring 2013, Dr. Ganesan was also to complete the Farm to Fork Concept. given the responsibility of the Culinar --------------------------------------- ---
+In Spring 2013, Dr. Ganesan was also given the responsibility of the Culinary Department to complete the Farm to Fork Concept.